 I am a figurative painter specialising in the female figure.
 I love the play of light over skin and fabric, the forms and curves of the model.
 My paintings celebrate the beauty I see in my models and have a sensuality and eroticism that comes from them and the way they pose.
 It is a collaborative process as we work together to get a look we are both happy with.

 I work from photographs.
-This is partly because it takes me a relatively long time to finish a painting and this allows me to cut down on the modelling fees, but mainly because Yelena lives in Russia and I do not have access to her for long enough to get the paintings done.
+This is partly because it takes me a relatively long time to finish a painting and this allows me to cut down on the modelling fees, but also as they sometimes live abroad and I do not have access to them for long enough to get the paintings done.
 I actually love painting and drawing from ‘life’.

 I have always painted.
 I started working seriously in my gap year when I was living in Mexico City in 1974-5.
 I did my first life drawings in the life class at the Academia San Carlos, and was then tutored by the animator Gerald / Gerry Ray (Bullwinkle, Rocky and several other great ‘cartoons’) and the painter Toby Joysmith who introduced me to acrylics and encouraged me to paint from the heart.

 I draw from life every week.
 I am President of the Hesketh Hubbard Art Society at the Mall Galleries.
 We are London’s largest life drawing group with around 100 artists drawing from 4 models on a weekly basis.
 I book the models and organise the classes.
 See https://www.mallgalleries.org.uk/whats-on/events/hesketh-hubbard for more details.

 Where would you put my paintings?
 In your bedroom….